fuxoft/pusher/README.md

 ## Commands and parameters:

+Note that all commands and parameters are always separated only by "|" character, not by anything else (spaces, commas).

 ### push [channel=ChannelId] [message=MessageData] [no_id]

 Pushes a message with content MessageData to channel ChannelId and returns its assigned id.
 If `channel` is omitted, channel named "default" is assumed.
 Channel ids are alphanumeric, including the "-" character.
 They are case-sensitive.